go-rod/go-rod.github.io/javascript-runtime.md

 page.MustEval(`test()`) // panic with test not defined
 ```

-To define the global function `test` you can code like this, because the outmost is an assignment, not a function definition:
+To define the global function `test` you can code like this, because the outermost is an assignment, not a function definition:

 ```go
 page.MustEval(`test = function () { alert('ok') }`)